Musical Masters in Manhattan

 Our trips have a maximum group size of 25 people.
 They are large enough to meet new people with diverse backgrounds, but small enough to be on a first-name basis with everyone.

-On this trip, our main focus is opera — with four performances and lively talks and discussions with Fred.
+On this trip, our main focus is opera — with five performances and lively talks and discussions with Fred.
 We have not included museum visits so that individual travelers can explore the city’s offerings according to their own personal preferences.
 Fred will be happy to provide recommendations on what to see and do during your leisure time in New York.

 Group meals will be specially-curated by Fred, but every effort will be made to accommodate any special diet requests you may have (e.g., low salt, vegetarian or vegan).
 Please discuss your requests with us when signing up for a trip.